Here you'll find answers to your most commonly-asked questions relating to:

-Rather than having one single honors program, USC Dornsife offers a number of different honors opportunities so that students can choose how they would like to challenge themselves within the academic curriculum.
-Programs include the Thematic Option, Freshman Science Honors Program, and honors programs in specific academic departments.
+Rather than having one single honors program, USC Dornsife offers a number of different honors opportunities so that students can choose how they would like to challenge themselves.
+Programs include Thematic Option, Freshman Science Honors Program, and honors programs in specific academic departments.

-Through Thematic Option (T.O.), students engage in an interdisciplinary, humanities-based honors alternative to the General Education program under themes rather than by discipline, and these small, challenging courses are both reading and writing intensive.
-If you absolutely love to read and write, then this program might be for you — if not, we recommend taking the more traditional approach to your Core curriculum through the regular General Education program.
+Through Thematic Option, students engage in an interdisciplinary, humanities-based honors alternative to the General Education program under themes rather than by discipline, and these small, challenging courses are both reading and writing intensive.
+If you absolutely love to read and write, then this program might be for you — if not, we recommend taking the more traditional approach through the regular General Education program.

-Students are generally invited to apply to T.O., although any motivated and dedicated student who is interested in T.O. may apply to the program (even if you do not receive an invitation).
+Students are generally invited to apply to T.O., although any motivated and dedicated student who is interested may apply (even if you do not receive an invitation).
 Students may not apply before being admitted to the university.
-The first application deadline is March 17, and the second application deadline is April 3.
-Any student who applies after these dates will be considered for admission on a space-available basis after May 1.
 For more information on Thematic Option, click here.

 What are “Departmental Honors?”

 Students may also engage in honors programs through their majors.
-Through many of these programs, students complete a formal research project by the end of their senior year and receive a departmental honors designation on their transcripts.
-These students must also maintain a minimum GPA and remain in good standing with student judicial affairs.
-Be sure to ask your academic advisors about how best to prepare for this when you get to campus for Orientation!
+Through many of these programs, students complete a formal research project by the end of senior year and receive a departmental honors designation on their transcripts.
+They must also maintain a minimum GPA and remain in good standing with student judicial affairs.

-What advanced credit can I receive for my International Baccalaureate (IB) test scores?
+What advanced credit can I receive for International Baccalaureate test scores?

-USC grants either (1) 20 units of credit to students who earn the International Baccalaureate Diploma with a score of 30 or higher, or (2) 6 semester units of credit for each score of 5, 6 or 7 on the IB Higher Level exams, up to a maximum of four exams, whichever is higher.
+USC grants either (1) 20 units of credit to students who earn the International Baccalaureate Diploma with a score of 30 or higher, or (2) 6 semester units of credit for each score of 5, 6 or 7 on IB Higher Level exams, up to a maximum of four exams, whichever is higher.
 No credit is earned for the Standard Level exams.
-Advanced Placement (AP) credit can be earned in addition to IB credit for a maximum of 32 units.
-However, credit cannot be earned for AP and IB exams on the same topic.

-Yes, we will be happy to help you navigate our AP and IB credit policies when you visit us for Orientation this summer.
+Your academic advisor will be happy to help you navigate our AP and IB credit policies when you attend Orientation this summer.

 Yes, and we would love to see you at one of them!
-USC runs admitted student visit programs throughout the month of April, both on our campus and in various metropolitan areas around the country and all over the world.
+USC runs admitted student visit programs throughout the month of April, both on-campus and in various metropolitan areas around the world.

-National Decision Deadline Date is May 1, so we would like you to let us know by then.
-However, if you make your decision to join us here at USC this coming year before May 1st, you are more than welcome to accept our offer of admission before the deadline!
+The National Decision Deadline Date is May 1st, so we would like you to let us know by then.
+However, if you make your decision before May 1st, you are more than welcome to accept our offer of admission early!